otrv4/otrv4/otrv4.md

 Key alone.
 These were added to protect transcripts of data messages in the case that elliptic curve cryptography is broken.
 During the DAKE, both parties agree upon the first set of 3072 Diffie-Hellman keys.
-Then every third Diffie- Hellman Ratchet in the Double Ratchet, a new 384 bytes (3072 bits) key is agreed upon.
+Then every third Diffie- Hellman Ratchet in the Double Ratchet, a new 384-byte (3072-bit) key is agreed upon.
 Between each Diffie-Hellman Mix Key Ratchet, both sides will conduct a Symmetric Mix Key Ratchet.